caulderoninteractive-creator/Caulderon-Interactive/README.md

 ## About Ashen Crown

-Ashen Crown is early — I only had the title to go on, so it's framed as a dark fantasy adventure/RPG (exploration, tactical battles, a story built around an oath), since that's what the name evokes, but genre, mechanics, and the currency name ("Sigils") are my best guess, clearly marked as drafts throughout its Privacy Policy, Terms of Use, and Copyright pages.
+Ashen Crown is early, so it's framed as a dark fantasy adventure/RPG (exploration, tactical battles, a story built around an oath), since that's what the name evokes, but genre, mechanics, and the currency name ("Sigils") are my best guess, clearly marked as drafts throughout its Privacy Policy, Terms of Use, and Copyright pages.

-Once you can share real specifics, I can tighten the copy and finalize the legal pages accordingly.
+## About Untold Realms

+As the name suggests, it's a text based RPG.

 ## Real icons now included